You probably have run into an ad like this:

 If you can get to six figures, you probably have the foundation for a scalable business.
 But let's take a typical example of a coach, we'll call him Fred.

 A Typical Six-Figure Coach

-Fred is making good money at a company but wants the freedom he keeps reading about from all these coaches and bloggers out there who are making the independent lifestyle look amazing and decides to strike out on his own as a coach.
-At first, it's tough to get clients, but eventually, after he hires a coach himself and learns how to get leads, he starts signing up clients.
+Fred is making good money at a company but wants the freedom he keeps reading about from all these coaches and bloggers who make the independent lifestyle look amazing and decides to strike out on his own as a coach.
+At first, getting clients was tough, but eventually, he started getting some paying customers.

 Hidden Expenses Kill Businesses

 The reason people like Fred close-up shop is that there's a massive difference between revenue and net income, but they didn't fully understand that when creating a business plan.
 As an employee, Fred didn't see any of those hidden expenses like the cost of goods, sales & marketing costs, registration costs, legal fees, insurance, rent, utilities, equipment purchases, software fees, travel fees, depreciation, interest fees, or any other of the long laundry list of expenses that business owners incur.